inspircd/docs/docs/3/modules/repeat.md

 Name   | Description
 ------ | -----------
-repeat | Allows exempted users to send repetitive at a higher rate than channel mode `F` (repeat) allows.
+repeat | Allows exempted users to send repetitive messages at a higher rate than channel mode `E` (repeat) allows.